 3. Before the event

 3.1 When publicising the event, take opportunity to remind participants about the special nature of the New Forest and how we can all help care for it.
-If you provide information about the route and timings, local residents can plan their day to avoid being held up.

 3.2 Offer local producers and suppliers (e.g. New Forest Marque) the chance to provide refreshments at the event venue and at feed stations and if possible, use local cycle businesses and mechanics to support the cyclists.
 Ensure that appropriate trading licences are in place.

 3.3 Encourage visiting participants and their families to stay overnight locally by promoting the New Forest official visitor and Our Land websites.
 Traffic congestion can also be reduced if participants arrive early, share transport, cycle to the venue or use public or local transport options.